dropbop/ExtractChatGPTHistory/README.md

 # ChatGPT Chat History Extractor

+I made o1 write this readme so just like, figure it out.
+Just slap it in a Jupyter notebook.

 This Python script uses [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) and [Selenium](https://www.selenium.dev/) to automatically extract and save your ChatGPT conversation history to a text file.
+Is it janky and slow?
+Yes.
+Does it work?
+Also kinda yes.

 ## How It Works

 1. The script launches an undetected Chrome browser session and navigates to the ChatGPT website.
-2. You manually log into ChatGPT and open your chat history page.
+2. You manually log into ChatGPT and navigate to the homepage, ensuring that the sidebar with chat history is open.
-3. Once you press Enter in the terminal, the script will:
+3. Once you press Enter in the terminal/notebook to confirm that you've logged in, the script will:
     - Identify all chat history links available on the page.
-    - Open each chat and scrape the conversation text.
+    - Sequentially open each chat and scrape the conversation text.
-    - Write all conversations to a single text file (`chatgpt_chat_history.txt`).
+    - Write all conversations to a single text file (`chatgpt_chat_history.txt`) in C:\Users

 ## Requirements